Arms Trade | Drones | Environmental Costs of War | Hiroshima | Nuclear Treaties | Trident |

 Maladministration | |

-Note the record of General Dynamics in - The family of former UK prime minister Theresa May is said to have financial links with General Dynamics. | |
+Note the record of General Dynamics in - The family of the former UK Prime Minister, Theresa May, is said to have financial links with General Dynamics. | |

 US Opposition to General Dynamics | |

-Environmentalists in Bath, Maine, are calling for
+Environmentalists in Bath, Maine, are calling for the conversion

-the conversion of their local General Dynamics plant, Bath Iron Works, to peaceful production.
 Institutions and pension funds have been urged to divest from General Dynamics.
+Environmentalists in Bath, Maine, are calling for the conversion of their local General Dynamics plant, Bath Iron Works, to peaceful production.
 The American Friends Service Committee has listed American companies, including General Dynamics, which have profited from the Israeli invasion of Gaza.
 See also general US critiques of General Dynamics | |

 Canadian Opposition to General Dynamics | |